 Featured Story: Alyssa Carson

 On a crisp winter morning in Vasquez Rocks, California, a white SUV pulls up.
 The passenger, Alyssa Carson, would prefer to be landing on a planet 33.9 million miles away.
 Thanks to the unwavering support of her father, Bert, Alyssa has been preparing to be one of the first people to travel to Mars since the age of seven.
-Now a 19-year-old in her first year of university, her dream feels more tangible than ever.
+Now a 19-year-old college freshman, her dream feels more tangible than ever.

 Here in the high desert, where the terrain is somewhat reminiscent of the Red Planet, Alyssa steps out in a shoe that looks pretty space age.
 The new Air Max 2090 was designed with the future in mind.
 What might life be like 70 years from now?